[Online] Introduction to Eating Disorders

 Information will be presented from a multidimensional approach, reviewing the biological, sociocultural, psychological, behavioral, nutritional, and medical modalities of treatment.

-Topics will also include treatment options, community resources, and insurance coverage of eating disorders and obesity.
+Topics will also include treatment options, community resources, and insurance coverage of eating disorders.
 This course is part of our Eating Disorder Certificate Program.

 About the Instructor